forum-intelligence/covid-eu-tracker/README.md

 ## About this repository

-This repository contains the code and utilities needed to build and run the [World Economic Forum Strategic Intelligence COVID-19 Europe tracker](https://tracker.weforum.org/).
-If you want to learn more we have an [article on this project](https://www.weforum.org/agenda/2020/04/covid-19-this-tool-tracks-coronavirus-path-in-europe/) in the World Economic Forum's Agenda.
+The repository contains the code and utilities needed to build and run the [World Economic Forum Strategic Intelligence COVID-19 Europe tracker](https://tracker.weforum.org/).
+The project was featured in this [article](https://www.weforum.org/agenda/2020/04/covid-19-this-tool-tracks-coronavirus-path-in-europe/) of the World Economic Forum's Agenda.

-This project is arranged into two R packages.
+The project is arranged into two R packages.
 The first one, *covid.crawler*, establishes an ETL framework to crawl, structure and store the data from multiple heteroclite sources into a Postgres database.
-The second package contains two shiny applications, one that supports the actual [COVID-19 tracker](https://tracker.weforum.org/), the other that supports the embedded charts made available in the tracker.
+It also provides the utilities to promote the access to the databases to API endpoints.
+The second package contains two shiny applications, one that supports the actual [COVID-19 tracker](https://tracker.weforum.org/), the other one that supports the embedded charts made available in the tracker.

 ![home screenshot](home.png)